“Syncplicity by Axway takes the thinking out of syncing. It’s transparent to user—there are no steps they have to take.”

 Meltz set out to find a solution enabling real-time, automatic synchronization of data between field telecommuters and branch office personnel that required no end user involvement.
 In addition to providing employees with anytime, anywhere access to data, he wanted a quick setup, easy-to-use administrator controls, dependable file backup and top-notch security.
 “I quickly found that a cloud-based system was the right answer to my problem.”
 Meltz says.

-As for data security, Meltz said what set Syncplicity apart from its competitors is that “they’re SAS 70 Type II Compliant.
+As for data security, Meltz said what set Syncplicity by Axway apart from its competitors is that “they’re SAS 70 Type II Compliant.
 Their data centers meet the most rigorous standards for protection of data security, data access and internal controls—so that data isn’t lost, and customers have no downtime.”
 Plus, all data is protected with military-grade encryption.

 Now, important files aren’t getting lost.
 “In the past, it was a real challenge for I.T. to monitor the level of synchronization among the client machines.”
 Meltz recalls.
-“Consider the number of files ‘saved’ through Syncplicity that would otherwise have not been synchronized and backed-up for extended periods.
+“Consider the number of files ‘saved’ through Syncplicity by Axway that would otherwise have not been synchronized and backed-up for extended periods.
 Now, it is done in real-time over any live internet connection.”

 Meltz adds that “we’re looking forward to using it in conjunction with our SharePoint Server and integrating it with our corporate domain authentication.”